 Timely application and proofs

-For example, if you submit your application and proofs June 1, for a retirement effective date of July 1, your actual insurance effective date will be Aug.
+For example, if you submit your application and proofs June 1, for a retirement effective date of July 1, your insurance effective date will be Aug.
 1.

 Opting Out